TheUpshot/Bedfellows/introduction.md

 ### The Model

 What matters most in defining how invested contributors are in a campaign: the length of the relationship with donation recipients, or the amount donated?
 The number or the timing of donations?
 Absolute or relative number of donations?
-What exactly do we mean by timing anyway â€“ are we talking about how often or how early they occur?
-These questions raise a fundamental point: no single metric will single-handedly describe the affinity between contributors and donors.
+What exactly do we mean by timing anyway - are we talking about how often or how early they occur?
+These questions raise a fundamental point: No single metric will single-handedly describe the affinity between contributors and donors.

 Our method is to combine several metrics into the relationship score.
 Not only does this strategy encompass a number of ways in which the strength of the relationship can manifest itself, it also increases the robustness of the score.
-But a core question remains: what exactly should these metrics be?
+But a core question remains: What exactly should these metrics be?
 The following is the list of metrics we have decided to incorporate into the scores.
 The hope is that most if not all of them are intuitive measures.

 1. Length of the relationship is an obvious first pick: The longer contributor has donated, the stronger a relationship it has with recipient.
 This metric is captured in the length score.
 2. Timing of donations also matters: The earlier in the election cycle a contributor donates to a campaign, the stronger a commitment to the campaign it displays.
 Uncertainty about a campaign's prospects is higher early in the election cycle.
 The scores of early donations are bumped up through the report type score.